Welcome to Software Observatory Etherpad!

 for example in sweden you never interact with people by touching them

-in italy you touch each other a lot, felt very strange in the beginning not to do that in Belgium
+in italy you touch each other a lot,

 'touch hungry'